- AUSVEG SA

 - Keeping South Australian growers up to date with the latest R&D

 - Office contact details

-South Australian vegetable and potato growers now have better representation and a stronger voice in their home state, following the launch of AUSVEG SA.
-With a staffed office and full-time State Manager, AUSVEG SA has been established as a means of ensuring effective agri-political representation and links to national industry programs.
+With a staffed office and full-time State Manager, AUSVEG SA is a means of ensuring effective agri-political representation and links to national industry programs for South Australian growers.

 AUSVEG SA’s goals are to ramp up the advocacy effort on behalf of South Australian growers with state and local governments, to ensure they have proper representation on key issues, as well as effective dialogue into the R&D process.

-South Australian-raised, Mr Jordan Brooke-Barnett, has been appointed as AUSVEG State Manager – South Australia and will be consulting widely with SA growers in coming weeks and months.
-He will be based at the AUSVEG SA office in Suite 205, 22 Grenfell Street, Adelaide SA 5000, but will also spend plenty of time in the field, listening to growers about the issues that matter to them.
+South Australian-raised Mr Jordan Brooke-Barnett is AUSVEG State Manager – South Australia.
+He is based at the AUSVEG SA office in Suite 205, 22 Grenfell Street, Adelaide SA 5000, but spends plenty of time in the field, listening to growers about the issues that matter to them.

-Mr Brooke-Barnett will act as a key point of contact for growers within the state.
-A major part of the role will be to assess key priorities for representation and potential on-farm services to assist the industry.
+Mr Brooke-Barnett acts a key point of contact for growers within the state.
+A major part of his role is assessing key priorities for representation and potential on-farm services to assist the industry.

-The State Manager – South Australia role will involve delivery of the following services to AUSVEG SA Members:
+The State Manager – South Australia role includes delivery of the following services to AUSVEG SA Members: